 We can blame women for being picky, but they have to be.
 They simply get too much attention and have to make choices.
 Plus there are some really creepy guys out there.

 The bottom line is that many men are having less success with women.
 Since the introduction of dating apps like Tinder, Happn and Bumble, we have seen a growth in the percentage of men who no longer have sex.
 Coincidence?
 I don’t think so.
 Coitus interruptus?
 Definitely.

 “It’s Not ‘GreatCupid’ or even ‘GoodCupid’.
 It’s OkCupid.”

 The traditional role of fathers in families was to put bread on the table.
 Women needed a man to provide the resources required to raise children and sustain the family.
 But as women have grown in economic power and financial independence, a male breadwinner is no longer vital to the family.
 In more than 2 out of 5 households in the US, a woman in the main breadwinner.

 This has greatly liberated women, which is great.
 Women now experience more freedom in whether to be with a man or not.
+And some women have decided that they no longer need a man at all!
 As a result, more and more women are deliberately single, the traditional picture of a married couple with children is no longer the norm, and divorce rates are at an all-time high.

 Between 1960 and 2016, the percentage of children living in families with two parents decreased from 88% to 69%, with children living with only their mother nearly tripled from 8% to 23% percent and children living with only their father increasing from 1% to 4%.